Kiln Dried Logs for Sale Dublin

 Firewood coniferous or deciduous species?

-Coniferous wood is absolutely not recommended for burning in stoves or any fireplaces as a basic.
-And the reason is that has a lot of resin, which shoots during combustion, polluting the environment with hard to remove stains.
-Additionally, a lot of smoke and soot have created that settle on the walls of the fireplace and in the chimney.
+Coniferous wood is not recommended for burning in stoves or any fireplaces as a basic.
+And the reason is that it has a lot of resin, which shoots during combustion, polluting the environment with hard to remove stains.
+Additionally, much smoke and soot have been created that settled on the fireplace walls and the chimney.
 The wood of deciduous trees does not have these disadvantages, which is recommended as firewood.
-This wood contains less resin, burns evenly and well.
-Does not generate a lot of smoke, so the fireplace or stove stays clean for a long time.
-Hardwood (hornbeam, oak, beech) is particularly valuable because it produces the most heat during combustion.
+This wood contains less resin and burns evenly and well.
+It does not generate a lot of smoke, so the fireplace or stove stays clean for a long time.
+Hardwood (hornbeam, oak, beech) is precious because it produces the most heat during combustion.
 Softwood (linden, poplar) is worse.
-It is lighter and therefore less caloric; for example, 1 cubic meter of dry poplar wood weighs as much as 0.54 cubic meters of rake, so it takes nearly twice as much to obtain the same heat.
+It is lighter and therefore less caloric; for example, one cubic meter of dry poplar wood weighs as much as 0.54 cubic meters of rake, so it takes nearly twice as much to obtain the same heat.
 If we buy hard, high-calorie wood, we will have to add to the fireless.
 The most popular is more expensive but easy to burn, and high-value kiln dried logs are sometimes called air-dried logs.
 This means less fuel to heat the house and saves space for storing it.

 IMPORTANT!
 Wooden elements that have been impregnated, varnished, or painted with any other chemical preparation are not suitable for burning in fireplaces.
-In order to obtain the highest calorific value of wood, it should be seasoned for one to two years.
-Immediately after cutting, the wood has 50 to 70 percent of water in it, and after seasoning, its moisture content drops to 15-20 percent.
+To obtain the highest calorific value of wood, it should be seasoned for one to two years.
+Immediately after cutting, the wood has 50 to 70 per cent of water in it, and after seasoning, its moisture content drops to 15-20 per cent.
 Wood with a high water content gives little heat, burns poorly, and smokes poorly.

 What kind of wood for the fireplace?
-Beech, birch or maybe ash?
+Beech, oak, birch or maybe ash?

-Birch – burns easily, even if it has been seasoned for a short time, but it burns fairly quickly.
+Birch – burns quickly, even if seasoned for a short time, but it burns pretty quickly.
 It gives a nice, even flame that has extremely little tar.
 For example, the final product, kiln dried birch logs, has an average calorific value.
 Beechwood burns slowly and long.
 It has a high calorific value and gives a lot of heat.
-Oak – burns slowly and for a very long time.
-It contains tannins with a pleasant bitter smell, which are released during combustion.
+Oak – burns gradually and for a very long time.
+It contains tannins with a pleasant bitter smell released during combustion.
 It is suitable for smoking dishes.
 It has a high calorific value and gives a lot of heat.
 Kiln dried oak is used for fireplaces.
 Fruit trees – burn slowly with a steady flame.
-They give off a nice aroma.
+They give off a pleasant aroma.
 A fireplace tree made of apple, pear, and cherry trees is used for smoking dishes.
 Hornbeam – its wood is considered the best for fuel (the highest calorific value).
 It burns down very slowly.
 It does not create a splendid flame but gives a lot of heat.
-Ash – although wood burns a long time and gives a lot of heat, it is rarely used as a fuel.
+Ash – although wood burns a long time and offers a lot of heat, it is rarely used as a fuel.
 It splits poorly, so it is difficult to cut it into logs.
 Kiln dried ash logs are a perfect solution for heating homes.
 Alder – Burns badly if not dry enough.
 Its wood is considered one of the best for smoking.
-It adds flavor to dishes and improves their color.
+It adds flavour to dishes and improves their colour.
 Poplar is (including white and aspen).
-It has a very low calorific value and gives little heat.
-When wet, it does not burn at all, dry – it burns very quickly, therefore it is suitable for kindling.
+It has a meagre calorific value and gives little heat.
+When wet, it does not burn at all; dry – it burns very quickly.
+Therefore it is suitable for kindling.

 Safe cutting and chopping wood for the fireplace

-Cutting and chopping firewood is a dangerous activity, it is also a job where you can get injured.
-Chainsaws make work easier and faster, but under certain circumstances can be dangerous for the user.
-Therefore, it is very important to get the right protective clothing before starting work.
-The basic equipment should be pants with an insert that protects the body from injury.
+Cutting and chopping firewood is a dangerous activity; it is also a job where you can get injured.
+Chainsaws make work easier and faster but, under certain circumstances, can be difficult for the user.
+Therefore, getting the proper protective clothing is very important before starting work.
+The essential equipment should be pants with an insert that protects the body from injury.
 In addition, you should remember to wear safety glasses so that no piece of wood can damage your eyes and noise-absorbing hearing protectors.
 The outfit will be complemented by solid, closed shoes and protective gloves.
 For more information about firewood, contact us directly on 087 224 4080 or use the contact form below.
 Also, check Logs for sale.
 Dublin Delivery Service.